One Of A Kind Wheeling Business Breaking The “Mould”

 Island Mould Vice-President John Weishar says, “When they came up to close up completely somebody suggested to him to buy the shop.
 He didn’t have any money so we went to the bank and they agreed they would buy the whole shop for $1500 which consisted of drill presses, four or five lathes, grinders, saws, drill presses nothing real major.”

-Island Mould, which is located in Wheeling, is currently the only commercial mold shop in the U.S.A. that specializes in producing moulds for the hand plant glass industry.
+Island Mould, which is located in Wheeling, is currently the only commercial mould shop in the U.S.A. that specializes in producing moulds for the hand plant glass industry.

 J.D.’s son followed in his father’s footsteps.